csci110/csci110.github.io/3_CastleBreakIn.md

 'Congratulations!\n\nPrincess Ann can continue her pursuit\nof the mysterious stranger!'
 ```

 * Return `true`.
-The method should return `true `if a bounce is desired, and it is - we want the ball to bounce off the block.
+Make sure this happens whether or not `Block.blocksToDestroy` is less than or equal to zero! (i.e. put it outside the `if` block)  The method should return `true `if a bounce is desired, and it is - we want the ball to bounce off the block.
 There is no way you would know this without looking at the [sgc documentation](https://csci110.github.io/sgc/).

 - [ ] Run the game and test that you get the congratulatory message after destroying all the blocks.  (you may wish to decrease the number of blocks for testing purposes).
 You should have the beginning of a "breakout" style game, where the ball destroys the blocks that it hits, but also bounces from the impact.